My approach

 What’s with the leaf?

-A ginkgo leaf is a fitting emblem for Cultivae because it embodies resilience, longevity, and renewal—core themes in both psychological and brain health.
 As one of the oldest living tree species, ginkgo symbolizes the brain’s capacity for adaptation and recovery, reflecting processes like neuroplasticity and healing after stress or trauma.

 Rather than targeting symptoms in isolation, Cultivae’s approach supports the whole system—helping clients restore clarity, resilience, and sustainable mental functioning over time.